 2 Must-Have Kitchen Tools for Making Matcha Tiramisu

-The Option 3 didn’t turn out to be as simple as I expected, and here’s why.
+Option 3 didn’t turn out to be as simple as I expected, and here’s why.

 It really comes down to prompt temperature control when you are mixing the egg mixture.
-Once the temperature of the egg yolks reaches 160 ºF (71 ºC), you want to immediately remove from heat and stop it from further cooking.
+Once the temperature of the egg yolks reaches 160 ºF (71 ºC), you want to immediately remove them from heat and stop it from further cooking.
 Otherwise, you will end up with scrambled eggs.
 I appreciate my thermometer even more after making Tiramisu.

-Almost Finish – Layering Matcha Tiramisu
+Layering Matcha Tiramisu

 If I may add one tip, I would suggest 3 layers instead of 2, especially if you are not into creamy desserts (like me).
 Adding extra ladyfingers gives more texture to the tiramisu.
 For 3 layers, you’ll need 36 ladyfingers (1.5 boxes).
 I think I’d like that better, but Mr. JOC is happy with the recipe as it is.
+JOC reader Merilda tried with 3 layers and her feedback is left in the comment below.

 Make sure to dust the matcha powder RIGHT BEFORE serving, so the matcha won’t absorb the moisture from the tiramisu and ruin the presentation.

-Speaking of matcha, it’s very important to use decent quality matcha for obvious reason: beautiful green color and distinct matcha flavor.
+Speaking of matcha, it’s very important to use decent quality matcha for the obvious reason: beautiful green color and distinct matcha flavor.
 There are so many brands of matcha available online, and many of you asked me which one I recommend.

 How to Make Individual-Serving Matcha Tiramisu